Lima Puluh Kota Regency

-Lima Puluh Kota Regency (meaning fifty towns in the Minangkabau language) is a regency (kabupaten) of West Sumatra province, Indonesia.
-It has an area of 3,273.40 km^{2} and a population of 348,249 according to the 2010 census and 383,525 according to the 2020 census; the official estimate as of mid 2023 was 396.437 - comprising 198,680 males and 197,747 females.
+Lima Puluh Kota Regency (meaning fifty towns in the Malay language) is a regency (kabupaten) of West Sumatra province, Indonesia.
+It has an area of 3,273.40 km^{2} and a population of 348,249 according to the 2010 census and 383,525 according to the 2020 census; the official estimate as of mid 2025 was 406,228 (comprising 202,793 males and 203,435 females).
 The regency seat is the town of Sarilamak (in Harau District).

 Administration

-Lima Puluh Kota Regency is divided into thirteen districts (kecamatan), listed below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as of mid 2023.
+Lima Puluh Kota Regency is divided into thirteen districts (kecamatan), listed below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as of mid 2025.
 The table also includes the locations of the district administrative centres, the numbers of administrative villages (nagari) in each district, and its post codes.